technicalwriting/tools/src/content/blog/sphinx-link-text-automation.md

 author: Kayce Basques
 pubDatetime: 2023-03-30T11:11:11Z
 title: The curious case of the missing link text automation feature
-postSlug: link-text-automation
+postSlug: sphinx-link-text-automation
 tags:
   - links
   - sphinx
 description: >
   Sphinx's approach to link text improves docs maintainability and reduces toil.
-Why is this approach not more common?
+Yet, curiously, this feature is absent from most other docs site generators.
 ---

 <p>{frontmatter.description}</p>

-(Throughout this post I use the term **docs SSGs** to refer to the static site generators (SSGs) that most documentation websites are built on top of:
+(Throughout this post I use the term **docs site generators** to refer to the static site generators (SSGs) and content management systems (CMSs) that most documentation websites are built on top of: Docusaurus, Jekyll, Sphinx, WordPress, and so on.
-Docusaurus, Jekyll, Sphinx, and so on.
-The ideas in this post also apply to docs content management systems (CMSs) like WordPress, readme.com, and so on.)

 ## Background